hackclub/camp/cohort_4/playbook/workshops/portfolio/description_challenge.md

 You can go back to the previous challenge page to look at how to formulate a good Google query.

-If you try searching Google on your own for more than 4 minutes, just go to the next section which will explain how you can use Google to find your answer.
+Spend 3 minutes trying use Google and find your answer.
+If you havn't found what you wanted after 3 minutes and we'll explain how you might google this
 ```

 ## Next